 The group assesses its mine restoration and rehabilitation provision bi-annually in accordance with the accounting policy.
 Significant judgement is required in determining the provision for restoration and rehabilitation as there are many transactions and other factors that will affect the ultimate liability payable to rehabilitate and restore the mine sites.
 The estimate of future costs therefore requires management to make assessment of the future restoration and rehabilitation date, future environmental legislation, changes in regulations, price increases, changes in discount rates, the extent of restoration activities and future removal and rehabilitation technologies.
-When these factors change or become known in the future, such differences will impact the restoration and rehabilitation provision in the period in which they change or become known.
-At each reporting date the rehabilitation and restoration provision is remeasured to reflect any of these changes.
+When these factors change or become known in the future, such differences will impact the restoration and rehabilitation provision is remeasured to reflect any of these changes.